sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

 chrome
   --chrome.args                                              Extra command line arguments to pass to the Chrome process (e.g. --no-sandbox).
 To add multiple arguments to Chrome, repeat --chrome.args once per argument.
   --chrome.binaryPath                                        Path to custom Chrome binary (e.g. Chrome Canary).
 On OS X, the path should be to the binary inside the app bundle, e.g. "/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary"
-  --chrome.chromedriverPath                                  Path to custom Chromedriver binary.
-Make sure to use a Chromedriver version that's compatible with the version of Chrome you're using
+  --chrome.chromedriverPath                                  Path to custom ChromeDriver binary.
+Make sure to use a ChromeDriver version that's compatible with the version of Chrome you're using
   --chrome.mobileEmulation.deviceName                        Name of device to emulate.
 Works only standalone (see list in Chrome DevTools, but add phone like 'iPhone 6').
 This will override your userAgent string.
   --chrome.mobileEmulation.width                             Width in pixels of emulated mobile screen (e.g. 360)  [number] --chrome.mobileEmulation.height                            Height in pixels of emulated mobile screen (e.g. 640)  [number]